 Google Search Index of a Website - Google Indexes Every Single Page

-Link your pages internally, which helps Google discover new content on your website.
+Link your pages internally and externally, which helps Google discover new content on your website.

 Frequently updating your content keeps it fresh and relevant, which can help it rank higher and get indexed faster.